 This viewpoint is located on the old motocross track recovered by the Faial Nature Park.
 From here, we can see much of the east coast of Faial and the Ribeirinha parish.

 Integrated into the Volcanic Complex of Ribeirinha with formations of about 800 thousand years old, this northeastern area is the oldest of the island, originated in the first formation phase of Faial, the ancient Ribeirinha volcano.

-Established in 1666, this parish occupies a total area of 11.27 square kilometres and comprises the places of Ribeirinha and Espalhafatos.
-It offers one of the most spectacular views of the so-called “Ilhas do Triângulo” (Triangle Islands) – Faial, Pico and São Jorge – and, sometimes, of Graciosa Island.
+Established in 1666, this parish occupies 11.27 km2 and comprises the Ribeirinha and Espalhafatos places.
+It offers one of the most spectacular views of the so-called “Ilhas do Triângulo” (Triangle Islands) – Faial, Pico and São Jorge – and, sometimes, Graciosa Island.

 With the ocean as background, it glimpses, at the north, the elongated cutout of São Jorge Island’s fissure volcanism and, a little west of this, more distant and often invisible, the Graciosa Island.
 At the east and on the other side of the water channel, lies the nearest and majestic Pico Island, whose largest volcanic cone rises to 2351 metres above sea level, corresponding to the highest mountain in Portugal.
 By the south, is the so-called Lomba Grande hill with a maximum altitude of 543 metres and landscapes of extraordinary beauty, partially covered by forests of Azorean natural species.